 Recipients of the Associate of Applied Science in Physical Therapist Assistant will be able to demonstrate:

 The Physical Therapist Assistant (PTA) curriculum is sequenced in two phases.
-The first phase consists of a minimum of 31 credit hours of general education curriculum (Qualification Courses) that must be successfully completed before a student is eligible to apply for the PTA Program courses.
+The first phase consists of 31 credit hours of general education curriculum (Qualification Courses) that must be successfully completed before a student is eligible to apply for the PTA Program courses.
 Anatomy and Physiology lecture and lab courses (8 hours total) must be completed within the previous five years from the application deadline.
 Admission to the PTA Program is selective and competitive.
 Completion of the qualification courses does not guarantee admission to the PTA Program.
 The second phase consists of 27 credit hours of classroom and laboratory activities related to physical therapy and 14 credit hours of clinical practice experiences under the direct supervision of a physical therapist participating in patient care.
 In order to complete the Associate of Applied Science in PTA, clinical PTA students must pass all program classes with a “C” or better while also maintaining a 2.500 per semester GPA.